rikrd/web_research/08-academia.md

 - **Active conference reviewer for**:
   ECAI, ASRU, SIGDIAL, INTERSPEECH, SLT, ICASSP, ICRA

+### PhD Juries

+- **Mar 2025** – *Rapporteur*, Sorbonne Université / Muséum national d'Histoire naturelle, Paris
+  *Data-centric artificial intelligence for ecoacoustics*
+  Doctoral defense by Felix Michaud

+- **Jan 2024** – *Rapporteur*, IMT Atlantique, Brest
+  *Multimodal AI Methods in Oceanographic Observation Contexts and Heterogeneous Multi-Sensor Maritime Surveillance*
+  Doctoral defense by Matteo Zambra

+- **Dec 2023** – *Member of the Jury*, Aix-Marseille University, Marseille
+  *From Vocal Signal to Neural Response: Computational Modeling and Evolutionary Perspectives on Voice Processing in the Auditory Cortex*
+  Doctoral defense by Charly Lamothe

+- **Oct 2023** – *Rapporteur*, University of Le Mans
+  *Interactions Between Speakers: From Overlapping Speech Detection to Interruptions Detection*
+  Doctoral defense by Martin Lebourdais

+- **Dec 2021** – *Member of the Jury*, Universidad Jaume I
+  *Towards a predictive interface for the specification of intervention tasks in underwater robotics*
+  Doctoral defense by Juan Carlos García Sánchez

+- **Sep 2019** – *Member of the Jury*, Paris-Saclay University
+  *Steps Towards End-to-End Neural Speaker Diarization*
+  Doctoral defense by Ruiqing Yin

+- **Sep 2017** – *External referee*, University of Granada
+  *Robust Speech Recognition on Intelligent Mobile Devices with Dual-Microphone*
+  Doctoral defense by Iván López Espejo

+- **Sep 2017** – *Member of the Jury*, University of Granada
+  *Estimation and Reconstruction Techniques for Robust Speech Transmissions*
+  Doctoral defense by Domingo López Oller

 ## Prizes, Distinctions and Invitations
 - **Jan 2025**: Invited scholar for a SPARC-III project — *"Networked Marine Robotic Systems for Ocean Exploration"*, Calicut and Goa, India
   *Talk: AI for underwater machine perception: listening to whales & seeing in the deep*